 - Seminar is a space for investigating a particular idea, topic, praxis, etc. by discussion and /or dialogue, and may also involve crits, pin-ups, presentations, etc. of either works-in-progress or completed works for feedback.

 The learning approach of this MA is active, collaborative and practice-oriented.
-It combines a philosophical approach with art and design thinking and practice-based enquiry.
+It combines a philosophical approach to art and design thinking and practice-based inquiry.
 Students, with their unique personalities and specific learning styles, are at the center of the process.
 The participants of this MA will be encouraged to constantly question, critically analyze and look through different lenses on their own practice.
-Through experiential learning and reflection on different kinds of knowledge systems students will develop the ability to formulate research questions and plan their own project.
+Through experiential learning and reflection on different kinds of knowledge systems, students will develop the ability to formulate research questions and plan their own project.

 - Ability to theorize the social,